brandongregory/dndhelp/src/dnd-in-pop-culture/final-fantasy/ff10-tidus.md

 With Tidus’s background as a professional athlete, the **Athlete** background (conveniently also in _Mythic Odysseys of Theros_) is a natural fit.
 It grants proficiency in both Athletics and Acrobatics and fits well with Tidus’s personality.

-If you want to play into Tidus’s story of living in the shadow of a very famous father (or mother), the **Celebrity Adventurer’s Scion**, from _Acquisitions Incorporated_, is a great fit.
-This background actually contains a mechanic for dropping your parent’s name and garnering support through their fame.
+If you want to play into Tidus’s story of living in the shadow of a famous father (or mother), the **Celebrity Adventurer’s Scion**, from _Acquisitions Incorporated_, is a great fit.
+This background contains a mechanic for dropping your parent’s name and garnering support through their fame.

 For alignment, Tidus is clearly a Good alignment, and he has little regard for customs or rules he deems unnecessary (which, let’s face it, is most rules and customs), pointing toward a Chaotic alignment.
 Tidus always tries to do the right thing and help people, but he’s never constrained by what others want him to do.
 That’s a pretty strong **Chaotic Good** alignment.